The Ice Warden | Chapter 1

 Nikolaj waved the documents in his face.
 “Do you see these papers?
 They are signed by the Emperor himself.
 I’ll talk to the Captain.
 Now, get off your rear and go get ready for the trip.”

 “As commanded,” Yuri replied.
-He was not in a position to say no to him since Nikolaj was his elder.
+He was not in a position to refuse, since Nikolaj was his elder.

 “Our guests will be waiting for you at the fishermen’s tavern,” the guard turned back to the emissaries.
 “Don’t let the name fool you, it’s a favorite of the Lord of Laske.
 You’ll be able to settle in at your leisure.”